 If you are prone to surrender to overindulgence and give up on your healthy routine on holiday, the fear of stepping back on the scales at home may be familiar to you.
 Staying healthy on holiday doesn’t have to be a chore.
 Visiting food markets to buy your own fresh produce, driving past the McDonald’s drive-thru and avoiding buffets are just three ways you can improve your health the next time you travel overseas.
-From ensuring you have all the necessary medication with you at all times while abroad, such as generic Viagra, to finding out a little more about your destination before you go, read on to find out how you can stay healthy throughout your trip.
+Be as health as possible by making your body your temple, get a Varicose veins treatment before going away or a nice massage, keep your body relaxed whilst enjoying the sun and relaxation.

 Replenishing your fluids